 South Dakota slot machine casino gambling consists of twenty-five casinos in Deadwood and eleven tribal casinos spread throughout the state.
 Otherwise, there are 1,347 bars and taverns with non-slots video lottery terminals offering video poker, video keno, video blackjack, and video bingo

 Annual Progress in South Dakota Slot Machine Casino Gambling

 In Deadwood, over the last year, the Best Western Hickock House has changed owners and is now The Hickock House.

 2018 Archive: South Dakota Slot Machine Casino Gambling 2018 – South Dakota slot machine casino gambling consists of twenty-seven frontier-like casinos within historic Deadwood as well as eleven American Indian tribal casinos.
 The South Dakota Commission on Gaming offers actual payout return statistics for casinos located in Deadwood, but none are available for the tribal casinos.

 Professor Slots Video on South Dakota Slot Machine Casino Gambling 2019

 Other State-By-State Articles from Professor Slots

-- Previous: South Carolina Slot Machine Casino Gambling 2018 – South Carolina slot machine casino gambling consists of luxury yacht day trips and multi-day cruise ship to international destinations through Carnival Cruise Lines.
-South Carolina is the most restrictive U.S. state, after Utah, in terms of most forms of gambling.
-There are no land-based or racinos in South Carolina.
+- Previous: South Carolina Slot Machine Casino Gambling 2019 – South Carolina slot machine casino gambling consists of luxury yacht day trips and multi-day cruise ships to international destinations.
+It has no land-based casinos and is the most restrictive state after Utah with regards to gambling.
+Bingo exists for non-profit organizations under certain restrictions.
+It has a lottery.